Part-Time Jobs in Ireland for Students 2026: €14.15/Hr Wage, Stamp 2 Rules & Best Roles

 Universal Social Charge (USC)

 USC is a separate charge on gross income.
-In 2026, the first €13,000 of annual income is exempt from USC.
-Since many Indian students earn €15,000–€20,000/year from part-time work, USC liability is minimal — typically €100–€300 annually.
-PRSI (Pay Related Social Insurance) at 4% also applies to income over €352/week.
-The bottom line: most Indian students working part-time in Ireland keep approximately 85–90% of their gross earnings as take-home pay.
+In 2026, the €13,000 figure is an exemption limit, not a tax-free allowance — if your total annual income is €13,000 or less you pay no USC; if your income exceeds €13,000 USC is charged on your full income starting at 0.5% on the first €12,012 (per revenue.ie).
+Since many Indian students earn €15,000–€20,000/year from part-time work, USC liability is typically a few hundred euro annually.
+PRSI (Pay Related Social Insurance) is 4.2% on income over €352/week (effective 1 October 2025; scheduled to rise a further 0.15% on 1 October 2026).
+The bottom line: most Indian students working part-time in Ireland keep approximately 80–90% of their gross earnings as take-home pay.

 Warning